-- 1. A building permit, an electrical permit, and a fire department permit per state codes shall be required for installation of all battery energy storage systems. - 2.
+- 1. All permits required by state codes, including but not limited to building permit, an electrical permit, and a fire department permit per state codes shall be required for installation of all battery energy storage systems. - 2.
 All battery energy storage systems, all Dedicated Use Buildings, and all other buildings or structures that (a) contain or are otherwise associated with a battery energy storage system and (b) subject to the requirements of the State Building Code, shall be designed, erected, and installed in accordance with all applicable provisions of the State Building Code 780 CMR, State Fire Code 527 CMR 1.00, and State Electrical Code 527 CMR 12.00.
-All battery energy storage systems shall comply with NFPA 855, Standard for the Installation of Stationary Energy Storage Systems. - Energy storage system capacities, including array capacity and separation, are limited to the thresholds contained in NFPA 855.
+All battery energy storage systems shall comply with NFPA 855, Standard for the Installation of Stationary Energy Storage Systems. - 3.
+Energy storage system capacities, including array capacity and separation, are limited to the thresholds contained in NFPA 855.